paulboone/gameboard/README.md

     - put image source url at top of deck file?
   - scale the game board styles (not use fixed pixels)
   - some means of coordinating display size between two people?

+- counters:
+  - click to increase
+  - alt-click to decrease?
+  - different colors?

+- way to shuffle stack

+Optional:

+- slide-out side section where anything can be dropped
 - better highlighting for compact stacks–use an alpha mask?

-TODO:

-De-complexify:
+Refactors?

-- TODO: some sort of zone hierarchy display options so we don't have to explicitly check for zone position, i.e. (compact || c.zone == 'fixed'))?
+- some sort of zone hierarchy display options so we don't have to explicitly check for zone position, i.e. (compact || c.zone == 'fixed'))?
-- TODO: replace $$hashKey with something else? can cards still be dropped on themselves (since we've removed them from the stack on first drag?)

-Refactor for understandability:

-- TODO: use actual object of some sort for card?
+- use actual object of some sort for card?

 ## Code Documentation